In Him Ministries:

 10) Acts 20:7 says that the church met on the first day of the week to break bread, which was the common meal associated with the communion service (1 Cor.
 11:20-22).

 • Sunday (the First day of the week), was called the Lord’s Day by the early church.
 It was the day the church regularly gathered for worship in remembrance of Christ’s resurrection.
 (Matt.
 28:1; Mark 16:2, 9; Luke 24:1; John 20:1, 19; 1 Cor.
 16:2).
-The writings of the Early Church Fathers confirm that the church met on Sunday, the Lord’s Day by the close of the New Testament period (contrary to the claims of many seventh day Sabbatarians who claim that Sunday worship was not instituted until the fourth century).
+The writings of the Early Church Fathers confirm that the church met on the First day of the week by the close of the New Testament period (contrary to the claims of many seventh day Sabbatarians who say that Sunday worship was not instituted until the fourth century).

 • The phrase in 1 Corinthians 16:2 that says, “that there will be no collecting when I come” shows that Christians were told not to save up their offerings at home each week, but to put it into a common treasury every Lord’s Day.